How Can You Spot a Great cult classic movies?

 Quotable Dialogue and Iconic Scenes People Repeat

-Office Space (1999) is a useful example.
+Office Space (1999) is a clear example.
 “PC Load Letter?
 What the f*** does that mean?” and the printer destruction scene became workplace shorthand for an entire generation of office workers.
 The film was not a box office success, but its dialogue embedded itself in everyday conversation.

 This Is Spinal Tap created an entire vocabulary around the phrase “turning it up to eleven” that spread far beyond film fandom into general use.
 That kind of cultural export is rare and marks a genuine audience connection.